EPA Accuses Fiat Chrysler Of Installing Emissions-Cheating Software

 The software was found in two models, according to the EPA: "light-duty model year 2014, 2015 and 2016 Jeep Grand Cherokees and Dodge Ram 1500 trucks with 3.0 liter diesel engines sold in the United States."
 The regulator said it has not yet made a certification decision for model year 2017.

-The EPA stressed during a call to reporters that issuing a notice of violation is a first step as discussions continue with the company.
+The EPA stressed that issuing a notice of violation is a first step as discussions continue with the company.
 It added that Fiat Chrysler might be liable for civil penalties and injunctive relief.

+Fiat Chrysler said in a statement that it was "disappointed" by the notice of violation and said "intends to work with the incoming administration to present its case as resolve this matter fairly and equitable."

+The company added that it has provided "voluminous information" about its technology in response to EPA requests; the EPA said the company has thus far failed to explain the devices.

 The allegations appear reminiscent of the major Volkswagen diesel emissions cheating scheme, which has resulted in some $19 billion in penalties and compensation.